Skip to main content

 Awakened Academy is right if:

-- Direct founder contact (1-on-1s with Michael and Arielle) matters to you
+• Direct founder contact (1-on-1 sessions with Michael Mackintosh) matters to you

 How to think about it

-Pick the path that matches your destination, not the more famous accreditor or the older institution.
+Pick the path that matches your destination.
 CTI is the gold standard for ICF Level 2 whole-person coaching and is the right pick for a corporate-portable career.
 Awakened Academy is the more direct structural fit for a spiritual coaching practice with multi-stream income (coaching + writing + courses + retreats), and it costs less.
 They're optimised for different graduates; the comparison is mostly about which graduate you intend to become.

 For more, see our best certification programs guide, the accredited spiritual life coach certification breakdown, and the full Awakened Academy review.
 For a different ICF-side comparison, see Awakened Academy vs. ICF and Awakened Academy vs. Life Purpose Institute.